Will Smith Preview, Player Props: Dodgers vs. Giants

-Will Smith, with a slugging percentage of .278 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Tristan Beck on the hill, September 30 at 9:05 PM ET.
+Will Smith, with a slugging percentage of .278 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with Kyle Harrison on the hill, October 1 at 3:05 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Giants.
+He notched a home run while going 1-for-3 in his most recent game against the Giants.

 Sportsbook Promo Codes